Academic and Course Continuity

 Many Stanford Medicine courses already use Canvas for a number of tasks, such as announcements, assignments, discussions, content delivery, media delivery, collaborations, and more.
 If you or your students are unable to attend class in person, Canvas can provide a central location for your course materials and activities.

-NOTE: Canvas courses are created automatically each quarter for all courses listed in Axess.
-Instructors can not create their own courses.
-But, instructors and their students will be added to their courses automatically if they are signed up for the course in Axess.
+NOTE: Instructors do not create their own Canvas courses—Canvas courses are created automatically each quarter for all courses listed in Axess.
+Instructors and students signed up in Axess are also automatically added.
 If you are an instructor and don’t see a course you are teaching, verify you have been added in Axess, then contact the MedCanvas team for help.

 If you are teaching a face-to-face or hybrid course at Stanford that doesn’t require students to register through Axess, contact the EdTech team to determine the best option for a new Canvas course website.